BobBowles/django-diary/README.rst

 Administration
 --------------

 A custom command has been added to enable easy implementation of the routine task of sending out email reminders.
-At the moment configuration settings for this are kept to a minimum, requiring a name for the site, given as ``DIARY_SITE_NAME``, plus the correct configuration of the email facility itself.
+At the moment configuration settings for this are kept to a minimum, requiring a name for the site, given as ``DIARY_SITE_NAME``, and an optional contact phone number ``DIARY_CONTACT_PHONE``, plus the correct configuration of the email facility itself.

 Most of the email configuration is covered in the `Installation`_ and `Configuration`_ sections.
 To make use of administration notifications, two further email settings are needed in ``settings.py``, for ``ADMINS`` and ``SERVER_EMAIL``, for example::